spinone/tools/README.md

 **checkcerts.sh**
 Checks and displays the signature algorithms for a complete certificate chain for a host, e.g. 8.8.8.8 or microsoft.com
-Script prompts for which port to use, and uses SNI to accomodate multiple DNS hostnames hosted on a single server.
+Script prompts for which port to use, and uses SNI to accommodate multiple DNS hostnames hosted on a single server.
 Optional display of details for the issuer/root certificate of the last intermediate certificate.
 Example usage: checkcerts.sh www.google.com